Skip to main content

 Overview of PCOS from Mayo Clinic.
 Scroll down the page: lots of useful information on both medication and lifestyle treatments, questions to ask your doctor, and more.

-• Health Services nurses can help support you through your pregnancy, from the first pregnancy test to healthy lifestyle counselling
+• Health Services nurses can help support you through your pregnancy, from the first pregnancy test to healthy lifestyle counselling.

 • You do not need a referral to see a midwife or general practitioner for your pregnancy.
-However, if you want to see an obstetrician-gynecologist you will need a referral from your physician.
+However, if you want to see an obstetrician-gynecologist (OB-GYN) you will need a referral from your physician.

-• The Ma grossesse service helps pregnant women living in Quebec access the information and professionals they need during their pregnancy:
+• The Ma grossesse support service helps pregnant women living in Quebec access the information and professionals they need during their pregnancy:

 • If you have not been able to find a professional for the monitoring of your pregnancy;